peterm95018/nodejs-leaflet/README.md

 Also created InCommon cert for the site to run it all under SSL.
 Made some vhost changes in both vhosts and ssl config files.

+Installed pm2 on the VM in case we want to run clustered app or multiple apps as we test Shibb'ing nodejs apps.

 # Requirements
 You'll need SSL setup on your dev environment.
 You'll find in bin/www that we're convigured to use a cert and key on my workstation.
 Edit as necessary for you're local config.